Mergerstat Review Frequently Asked Questions (FAQs)

 Thank you for visiting the FAQ page for the Mergerstat Review.
 If you're unable to find the answer you are looking for, please contact us at 1-503-479-8200 or email@example.com and we are happy to help.

 A: We have listened to our customers and have continually expanded upon the Mergerstat Review publication.
-The 2021 edition will include Special Purpose Acquisition Company transactions, otherwise referred to as “SPAC” transactions.
-With the buzz in 2020 about these blank check transactions, the Mergerstat Review will highlight volume and value.
+Starting with the 2021 edition, the Mergerstat Review includes Special Purpose Acquisition Company transactions, otherwise referred to as “SPAC” transactions.
+The Mergerstat Review highlights volume and value.

-In addition to the United States transaction rankings, the 2021 edition will include data highlighting global transaction rankings that were first introduced in the 2020 edition.
+In addition to the United States transaction rankings, starting with the 2020 edition, the Mergerstat Review includes data highlighting global transaction rankings.
 These include:

 - Top Canada